ecmwf/ecflow/docs/ug/glossary.rst

       The output of running these commands (-s) is used to create the job.

    ECF_HOME
-      This is user defined variable; it has four functions:
+      This is user defined :term:`variable`; it has four functions:

-      - it is used as a prefix portion of the path of the job files created by ecFlow server; see the description of the ECF_JOB generated variable.
+      - it is used as a prefix portion of the path of the job files created by ecFlow server; see the description of the :term:`ECF_JOB` generated variable.
-      - it is a default directory where ecFlow server looks for scripts ( with file extension defined by ECF_EXTN,default is .ecf); overridden by ECF_FILES user defined variable.
+      - it is a default directory where ecFlow server looks for scripts ( with file extension defined by :term:`ECF_EXTN`,default is .ecf); overridden by ECF_FILES user defined variable.
 See the "ecf file location algorithm" entry for more detail.
-      - it is a default directory where ecFlow server looks for include files; overridden by ECF_INCLUDE user defined variable.
+      - it is a default directory where ecFlow server looks for include files; overridden by :term:`ECF_INCLUDE` user defined variable.
 See the "directives" entry for more detail.
-      - it is used as a default prefix portion of the job output path (the ECF_JOBOUT generated variable); overridden by ECF_OUT user defined variable.
-See descriptions of ECF_JOBOUT and ECF_OUT variables for more detail.
+      - it is used as a default prefix portion of the job output path (the :term:`ECF_JOBOUT` generated variable); overridden by **ECF_OUT** user defined variable.
+See descriptions of :term:`ECF_JOBOUT` and :term:`ECF_OUT` variables for more detail.

    ECF_INCLUDE
       This is a user defined variable.
 It is used to specify directory locations, that are used to search for include files.